-- Don't talk or whisper with other invigilators unless it is absolutely necessary and is work-related and do so away from candidates.
-Following the recent examination sessions, we have received reports that invigilators were having non-examination related conversations and were not lowering their voices. - Don't sit at the front/back of the examination venue and undertake your own work.
-You must monitor the venue constantly and remain vigilant at all times.
+Don't talk or whisper with other invigilators unless it is absolutely necessary and is work-related and do so away from candidates.
+In the survey following the January 2015 examinations, we have received reports that invigilators were having non-examination related conversations and were not lowering their voices.

-- Don't do anything that will take your attention away from observing the candidates or disturb them, e.g. reading, playing on your mobile phone or the PC inside the venue, making or receiving personal phone calls on your mobile phone etc. - Don't stand in front of a candidate you suspect of cheating but observe any suspicious behaviour without disturbing their examination. - Don't borrow stationery from one candidate for another candidate during examinations. - Don't leave the venue to do non-invigilation related errands. - Don't panic if something unexpected occurs.
+- Don't sit at the front/back of the examination venue and undertake your own work.
+You must monitor the venue constantly and remain vigilant at all times. - Don't do anything that will take your attention away from observing the candidates or disturb them, e.g. reading, playing on your mobile phone or the PC inside the venue, etc. - Don't stand in front of a candidate you suspect of cheating but observe any suspicious behaviour without disturbing their examination. - Don't borrow stationery from one candidate for another candidate during examinations. - Don't leave the venue to do non-invigilation related errands. - Don't panic if something unexpected occurs.